neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

 ### Create a simple smart contract at Remix

 **Step 2.** Click on the icon `Create New File` and type the file name in the field that appears below it.
-Let it be the smart contract named HelloWorld.sol
+Let it be the smart contract named helloWorld.sol
 For now, it is an empty file.
 To fill it with content, click on the created file name and type the text on the right side of the explorer (or copy your pre-prepared text there)(Fig. 2).

 <p align="center"> <img width="700" src="./images/remix-2.png" /> </p>
-<p align="center"> Fig. 2 - Loading the HelloWorld smart contract </p>
+<p align="center"> Fig. 2 - Loading the helloWorld smart contract </p>

 ### Compile a smart contract

 **Step 3.** In the left side menu select the `Solidity compiler`, it is the third button.
 The `SOLIDITY COMPILER` menu will be active.
-Click on the `Compile helloWorld.sol` button to compile the loaded smart contract HelloWorld (Fig. 3).
+Click on the `Compile helloWorld.sol` button to compile the loaded smart contract helloWorld (Fig. 3).

 <p align="center"> <img width="700" src="./images/remix-3.png" /> </p>
-<p align="center"> Fig. 3 - Compiling HelloWorld smart contract </p>
+<p align="center"> Fig. 3 - Compiling helloWorld smart contract </p>

 If the compilation is successful, a green icon will appear near the third button.
 You can also get detailed information about the compilation process by clicking the `Compilation Details` button (Fig. 4).